albanobattistella/Vermanent/README.md

 | `ru`     | `ru_core_news_sm`               | Explosion | MIT          |
 | `sl`     | `sl_core_news_lg`               | Explosion | CC BY-SA 4.0 |
 | `-`      | `fasttext (e.g., cc.*.300.vec)` | Meta      | CC BY-SA 3.0 |

+## Disclaimer

+The use of this software is entirely at the user’s own risk.
+The author accepts no liability for any direct or indirect consequences resulting from its use, including but not limited to unauthorized access, violation of privacy laws, or improper handling of data.
+It is the user’s sole responsibility to ensure that any use of this tool complies with all applicable laws and regulations in their jurisdiction.